 Leaves of Grass: The Original 1855 Edition Illustrated #ad - When walt whitman self-published Leaves of Grass in 1855, he rocked the literary world and forever changed the course of poetry.
 Check the item numbers to make sure you have the right edition.
 Also available as an Audible audiobook from American Renaissance Books.
 Kindle edition includes 12 paintings by George Caleb Bingham.

-The Road Not Taken and Other Poems IllustratedSeedbox Press, LLC #ad - This seedbox classics edition of The Road Not Taken and Other Poems includes and illustration gallery.
+The Road Not Taken and Other Poems IllustratedSeedbox Press, LLC #ad - The Road Not Taken and Other Poems Illustrated #ad - This seedbox classics edition of The Road Not Taken and Other Poems includes and illustration gallery.
 The road not taken and other poems by robert Frost is a collection of classic poems including The Road Not Taken, Mending Walls, Birches, and many more.

 Collected Poems Macmillan Collector's Library Book 13Macmillan Collector's Library #ad - This edition features an illuminating introduction by author and academic Dr Robert Mighall.
 Yeats’ early work includes the beguiling 'when you are old', 'the cloths of Heaven' and 'The Lake Isle of Innisfree' but, Yeats's later works, including 'Parnell's Funeral', unusually for a poet, surpass even those of his youth.

-Song of Myself: The First and Final Editions of the Great American Poem IllustratedAmerican Renaissance Books #ad - Song of Myself: The First and Final Editions of the Great American Poem Illustrated #ad - This book compiles both the first 1855 and final 1892 versions of Walt Whitman's masterpiece, " in one volume, "Song of Myself, allowing readers to see how Whitman developed the poem over time.
+Song of Myself: The First and Final Editions of the Great American Poem IllustratedAmerican Renaissance Books #ad - This book compiles both the first 1855 and final 1892 versions of Walt Whitman's masterpiece, " in one volume, "Song of Myself, allowing readers to see how Whitman developed the poem over time.
 The kindle e-book is FREE when you buy the paperback.
 Applies to the American Renaissance Books edition only.

 Leaves of Grass Vintage ClassicsVintage #ad - Unlike many other editions of leaves of grass, this Modern Library Paperback Classics "Death-bed" edition presents everything Whitman wrote in its final form, early versions, which reproduce various short, and includes newly commissioned notes.
 Abraham lincoln read it with approval, but Emily Dickinson described its bold language and themes as "disgraceful.